 Accommodations near Batur Lake are generally affordable, with rates starting around Rp200.000 for a night.
 Several upscale hotels are also available by the lakeside.
 Restaurants can be found practically everywhere.

 How To Get To Lake Batur

-From Denpasar, it takes around two hours to get to Batur viewpoint at Bangli.
+From Denpasar, it takes around nearly 3 hours to get to Batur viewpoint at Bangli.
 It takes another half an hour to go down the winding road to the villages near the shore.
-Many tourists opt for a rental car to get around the area (rent is IDR 700k/day).
-Some dare themselves to ride a scooter from Denpasar.
+Many tourists opt for a rental car to get around the area, it cost Rp500.000 to Rp700.000 for day rent.

 A motorcycle provides more flexibility and is cheaper.
 It cost Rp50.000 to Rp70.000 for day rent.
 However, drive carefully as the road has quite a traffic full of vehicles, especially tourist buses.
-The route to Lake Batur is relatively easy.
 There are several routes.
 The most popular is the Kuta – Ngurah Rai Bypass – Ubud – Tampaksiring – Kintamani.